-Government Priorities Making life more Delivering the services people A strong, sustainable affordable count on economy BC Housing Activities BC Housing directs BC Housing delivers rental BC Housing's implementation government investment to assistance programs and financial of the Building BC funding create new affordable social aid for home modifications to programs invest in the creation and supportive housing for eligible, low-income households. of affordable housing and in job people in need.
-(Objective 1.1) creation and industry.
-(Objective 1.1) We provide project coordination (Objective 1.1) We also develop, facilitate and facilitation for land owners, Our work with non-profit and support partnerships regardless of experience, who housing providers helps to across the housing sector to want to help create affordable ensure the sector has the tools encourage more affordable housing.
-(Objective 1.2) needed to sustain existing housing supply for middle As well, BC Housing supports housing and the capacity to take income and working and collaborates with our advantage of future households.
-(Objective 1.2) Ministry partners to implement opportunities.
+Government Priorities Making life more affordable Delivering the services people count on A strong, sustainable economy BC Housing Activities BC Housing directs government investment to create new affordable social and supportive housing for people in need.
+(Objective 1.1) We also develop, facilitate and support partnerships across the housing sector to encourage more affordable BC Housing delivers rental assistance programs and financial aid for home modifications to eligible, low-income households.
+(Objective 1.1) We provide project coordination and facilitation for land owners, regardless of experience, who want to help create affordable housing.
+(Objective 1.2) As well, BC Housing supports BC Housing's implementation of the Building BC funding programs invest in the creation of affordable housing and in job creation and industry.
+(Objective 1.1) Our work with non-profit housing providers helps to ensure the sector has the tools needed to sustain existing housing and the capacity to take housing supply for middle income and working households.
+(Objective 1.2) As well, BC Housing supports and collaborates with our Ministry partners to implement advantage of future opportunities.
 (Objective 2.1)

-the housing-related initia identified in the Homeles Action Plan, the Poverty Reduction Strategy and th Mental Health and Addic Strategy.
-(Objective 1.1) We also license residenti builders, administer owne builder authorizations and out research and education benefits the residential construction industry and consumers.
-(Objective 4. business activities, BC Housing leverages opportunities to promote employment, skills training and business development for Indigenous peoples, which further contributes to strengthening the provincial economy. d We protect new home purchasers through upholding --- --
+the housing-related initiatives identified in the Homelessness Action Plan, the Poverty Reduction Strategy and the Mental Health and Addictions Strategy.
+(Objective 1.1)

+We also license residential builders, administer owner builder authorizations and carry out research and education that benefits the residential construction industry and consumers.
+(Objective 4.1) Through our program and business activities, BC Housing leverages opportunities to promote employment, skills training and business development for Indigenous peoples, which further contributes to strengthening the provincial economy.